-Better Business Bureau Serving Southeast Tennessee and Northwest Georgia reminds local companies that marketing to Millennials is quickly becoming a critical part of long-range future plans for businesses across our marketplace.
+Better Business Bureau reminds local companies that marketing to Millennials is quickly becoming a critical part of long-range future plans for businesses.

 Why?
 Simply put, they are a huge generation and future driver of the economy.
 Forbes Magazine says, “The millennial generation is the largest generation in history and by 2020, it is estimated that one in every three adults will be a millennial.”
 This translates to this young generation eventually being a major economic driver of the economy both locally and nationally.